 There's a Housing Shortage...and yet

-If you add to that the number of empty commercial and public sector buildings, such as offices, pubs (18 a week were reported as closing in August 2018), schools, libraries and other government buildings, then well over 10 million sq ft of vacant properties can be added to the empty homes.
+If you add to that the number of empty commercial and public sector buildings, such as offices, pubs, schools, libraries and other government buildings, then well over 10 million sq ft of vacant properties can be added to the empty homes.

 Millennials stay with Mum and Dad

-The number of young adults living with parents has reached a record high, with 2018 data indicating one in four people aged 20-34 still living at home.
+The number of young adults living with parents has reached a record high, with one in four people aged 20-34 still living at home.

-Data released by the Office for National Statistics shows that the percentage of young adults living with their parents in the UK has risen from just over a fifth (21%) in 1996 to 26% in 2017, rising from 2.7 million to 3.4 million in the past two decades.
+Data released by the Office for National Statistics shows that the percentage of young adults living with their parents in the UK has risen from just over a fifth (21%) in 1996 to over 26%, rising from 2.7 million to 3.6 million in the past two decades.

 Young people who want to live and work in their home cities have to move away, prevented by the high rents of the private rental market and the shortage in social housing.
 Dare we say it, they are up against a brick wall.